 Unless exempt or deferred, new lawyers must enroll in the TIP program by filing the enrollment form within four (4) weeks after admission to the bar.
 Unless otherwise arranged, all new lawyers will begin the next available program cycle following their admission to the bar.
 New lawyers who are granted a deferral must enroll in the next available cycle once they begin to practice law.

 Mentors are active State Bar of Nevada members in good standing who have at least seven (7) years of experience in the practice of law in Nevada.
 They must have a reputation for competence and for conducting themselves ethically and professionally.
 Mentors must complete an application process and are ultimately appointed by the Supreme Court of Nevada.

-There are three (3) ways that mentors will be identified for new lawyers.
-If a newly admitted lawyer is hired by a firm or organization, their employer may assign a senior associate to serve as their mentor.
-The second option is for a new lawyer to select a mentor from the published list of Supreme Court-appointed mentors or seek out a respected member of the bar and ask if they are willing to serve as a mentor (in this latter instance, the Mentor will be provisionally approved pending their appointment by the Supreme Court).
-In the event that a new lawyer’s choice of Mentor is not available, the bar will match the new attorney with a mentor based principally on geographical and practice area.
+The following are ways TIP mentors will be identified for new lawyers: 1) If a newly admitted lawyer is hired by a firm or organization, their employer may assign a senior associate to serve as their TIP mentor (in this instance, the senior associate would need to apply to be a TIP mentor and be appointment by the Supreme Court); 2) A new lawyer may select a mentor from the published list of Supreme Court-appointed TIP mentors; 3) A new attorney may seek out a respected member of the bar and ask if they are willing to serve as a TIP mentor (in this instance, the member would need to apply to be a TIP mentor and be appointment by the Supreme Court); and, 4) In the event that a new lawyer’s choice of TIP Mentor is not available, the bar will match the new attorney with a mentor based principally on geographical and practice area.

 What is the TIP Mentoring Plan?